 Inspiring Gratitude in Your Students

-Tis the season of giving - or so they say.
+Tis the season of giving!
 But how much are we really expressing gratitude?
 And how are we encouraging those around us to?
-Here is a list of some of our favorite ways to encourage your students to be thankful this Thanksgiving.
+Here is a list of some of our favorite ways to encourage your students to be thankful this season.

 Express Your Gratitude